appscode/blog/content/post/stash-webinar-2022-07-06/index.md

 ## Summary

 On July 6, 2022, Appscode held a webinar on **Using EKS IRSA and Kube2iam with Stash**.
-Key contents of the webinars are:
+Key contents of the webinar are:

 1) Setup IRSA
-2) Backup and Restore a database using EKS IRSA
+2) Backup and Restore a database using IRSA
 3) Setup Kub2iam
 4) Backup and Restore a database using Kub2iam
 4) Q & A Session